Dynamics of Dirac solitons in networks: Introduction

-Dirac solitons in branched systems can, in principle, be experimentally realized in different systems of optics, but also envisioned elsewhere (e.g. in atomic physics etc.).
 A relevant such possibility consists of the discrete waveguide arrays of~\ci{Tran1,Tran} that can be formulated as a branched system to be described (in the appropriate long wavelength limit~\cite{Tran1}) by a nonlinear Dirac equation on metric graphs.
 Such networks in optical systems have been proposed, e.g., earlier in~\cite{eugenieva}.
 More exotic possibilities can be envisioned in branched networks of honeycomb (i.e., armchair nanoribbon) optical lattices for atomic BECs~\cite{Carr150}, although we will not focus on the latter here.

 In the present work, we focus on a prototypical example of exact solutions and transport of Dirac solitons through the network vertices.
 In particular, we show that under certain constraints, exact soliton solutions of the nonlinear Dirac equation on simple metric graphs can be obtained.
 The identified soliton solutions provide reflectionless transmission of the Dirac solitons at the vertices.
 This renders possible the tuning of the transport properties of a network in such a way that it can provide ballistic transport of the Dirac solitons.
 This paper is organized as follows: In the next section we give the formulation of the problem on a metric star graph which includes the derivation of the vertex boundary conditions.
 Section III presents soliton solutions of the nonlinear Dirac equation on a metric star graph for fixed and moving frames.
 Also, an analysis of the vertex transmission of the Dirac solitons on the basis of the numerical solution of the nonlinear Dirac equation is presented.
 In section IV we extend the treatment to a metric tree graph and discuss the extension to other simple topologies.
-Finally, section V presents some concluding remarks.
+Finally, section V presents some concluding remarks and a number of important directions for future work.
+These include a conjecture about the sufficient, yet not necessary nature of our vertex conditions towards ensuring reflectionless transmission.